 While DVA approves most claims submitted by veterans and their families (box 8), many concerns were raised about DVA’s adversarial approach to claims.

 They have to be because of the reverse onus of beyond reasonable doubt and they know it’s a racket.
+Don’t forget 2.6% of claims are based on a reported incident, and the average delay in making a claim is 16 years.
+How can DVA properly investigate this sort of practice?

 On page 27 the Commission stated: